ubaldot/vim9-conversion-aid/README.md

 * lambda expressions will not be fixed,
 * Vim9 syntax/semantics updates and datatypes shall be handled manually.

-... but there is certainly more.
-If you find some bugs, please open an issue or send a PR.
+... but there is certainly more that you will need to fix manually.
+If you find bugs or have improvements suggestions, please open an issue or send a PR.

 ## `let`

-The upgrading `let` defined variables to the Vim9 format is a bit tricky, yet the tool tries to do its best.
-By default, such a feature is disabled.
+The Vim9 upgrading of `let` defined variables is a bit tricky, yet the tool tries to do its best to make it.
+However, by default, the `let` conversion is disabled.
 You can enable it by setting `g:vim9_conversion_aid_fix_let = true`.

 Such a feature removes all the `let` statements, and the variables declarations are adjusted by further taking into account their scope.